The Corporate Governance Review: France

-The reform regarding auditing, which transposed Directive 2014/56/EU, was adopted in France on 17 June 2016.
-It features mandatory statutory auditor rotation and enhanced transparency and reporting requirements by audit firms (including a detailed report to shareholders, a report intended for the audit committee and a report for the authorities on any irregularities).
-It also establishes a list of non-audit services that cannot be provided by the statutory auditor or audit firm to the audited entity, imposes limitations on the fees charged for non-audit services27 and enhances the role of the audit committee.
+The reform regarding audit, which transposed Directive 2014/56/EU, was adopted in France on 17 June 2016.
+It features mandatory statutory auditor rotation and enhanced transparency and reporting requirements by audit firms.
+It also establishes a list of non-audit services that cannot be provided by the statutory auditor or audit firm to the audited entity, imposes limitations on the fees charged for non-audit services36 and enhances the role of the audit committee.

-Over the past few years, corporate social and environmental responsibility has been increasingly taken into account in the corporate governance of listed companies.28 As no reference guide exists regarding this matter, in 2014 the MEDEF issued the first guide on CSR initiatives to support the sharing of best practices.29 Furthermore, the government issued a report on CSR,30 providing advice to reinforce the involvement of companies in CSR issues, and launched a CSR Platform, a think-tank supervised by the Prime Minister.
-Directive 2014/95/EU of the European Parliament (Non-Financial Reporting Directive – NFRD), dated 22 October 2015 (transposed into French law by executive order No. 2017-1180 dated 19 July 2017) introduced an obligation to disclose non-financial and diversity information for large companies (the non-financial statement).
-Henceforth, large companies have to explain the environmental and social risks related to their activities and how they intend to manage such risks through a statement on the non-financial performance to be included in the annual management report.
+During the past few years, corporate social and environmental responsibility has been increasingly taken into account in the corporate governance of listed companies.37 Directive 2014/95/EU of the European Parliament (Non-Financial Reporting Directive – NFRD), dated 22 October 2015 (transposed into French law by Executive Order No. 2017-1180, dated 19 July 2017), introduced an obligation to disclose non-financial and diversity information for large companies.
+Henceforth, large companies have to explain the environmental and social risks related to their activities and how they intend to manage those risks through a statement on the non-financial performance to be included in the annual management report.
 In line with the European recommendations and trends on CSR,38 the AMF published in 2019 its fourth report on corporate, social and environmental responsibility relating to the extra-financial information of listed companies.
 In 2020, the European Securities and Markets Authority issued a public statement focusing on climate information as one of the priorities of the European supervision.39

-French Law No. 2017-399 dated 27 March 2017 also introduced the obligation for companies employing at least 5,000 employees in France or at least 10,000 employees worldwide to develop and enact annual vigilance plans detailing steps taken to detect risks and prevent serious violations with respect to human rights and fundamental freedoms, and the health and safety of persons and the environment, which result from activities of the company and of its subsidiaries, suppliers and subcontractors.
+French Law No. 2017-399 dated 27 March 2017, introduced the obligation for companies employing at least 5,000 employees in France or at least 10,000 employees worldwide to develop and enact annual vigilance plans detailing steps taken to detect risks and prevent serious violations with respect to human rights and fundamental freedoms, and the health and safety of persons and the environment, that result from activities of the company and of its subsidiaries, suppliers and subcontractors.
 A directive with similar provisions is currently being discussed at the European Union.

 i Risk management